leepa/connect-form/Readme.md

 # Connect Form

 Connect Form is a multipart / urlencoded form parsing middleware utilizing [node-formidable](http://github.com/felixge/node-formidable) behind the scenes.

-You may also want to try [parted](https://github.com/visionmedia/parted).
+ This module is now deprecated and will eventually be removed, Connect >= 1.8.0 `bodyParser()` supports multipart/form-data, populating `req.body` much like application/json.
+An alternative to the core's `bodyParser()` is [parted](https://github.com/visionmedia/parted).

 ## Installation